oPatrickVico/Ideas/README.md

 As I installed vite for the first time, I also found out about postcss for the first time.
 I won't use it (explicitly, at least), but it's cool that exists.
 Next time, for sure!

 I tried `styled-components` before, and it was awesome!
-Very powerful, but did eat a bit of performance potential.
 I also want to practice BEM because I believe it will further my career.

+### Cypress

+For this project, I decided to

+# What I learned with this project

+- Vite
+- Typescript
+- Cypress